EnigmaCurry/curlbomb/README.md

 should be generated for the host running the SSH server rather than the one running curlbomb.
-To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted (ascii-armored) and curlbomb will decrypt it only when necessary.
+To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted and curlbomb will decrypt it only when necessary.

 ### Aliases